 But video has emerged as the de-facto language of the internet.

-With ubiquitous high-speed internet now the norm, and mobile devices more powerful than ever, video landing pages have taken center stage.
+With ubiquitous high-speed internet now the norm, and ever-decreasing viewer attention spans, landing page video production has taken center stage.

 Our media saturation has reached the point where if your landing page can’t hook the viewer within three seconds, you lose them and probably won’t see them again.